hanschen/vim-ipython-cell/README.md

     g:ipython_cell_tag

 If cells are delimited by tags, specify the format of the tags.
-Can be a string or a list of string to specify multiple formats.
+Can be a string or a list of strings to specify multiple formats.
 Default: `['# %%', '#%%', '# <codecell>', '##']`

     g:ipython_cell_valid_marks